Andybazelais/Andy-MD/README.md

 ### CONTRIBUTIONS
--Contributions to Flash-Md are welcome!
+-Contributions to Andy-Md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

 ***